Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 Two-Factor Authentication / 2FA / MFA

-Every user account in AngelTrack can be enabled for two-factor authentication, as long as it has a messaging address (email or SMS) on file.
+Every user account in AngelTrack can be enabled for two-factor authentication, as long as it has a messaging address (email or SMS) on file or has connected an authenticator app.

 Any employee using 2FA on their account will enjoy twice the normal password expiration interval; for example, if all employees must reset their passwords every 180 days, then 2FA users must reset every 360 days.